TatshSiow/SmoothScrollAutoRefresh/README.md

 ## About Memory Consumption
 ![image](https://github.com/TatshSiow/SmoothScrollAutoRefresh/assets/100989709/cd668b7c-184b-400b-93ea-1f8d89e952c7)

-This background script is pretty lightweight, just around 5MB memory usage.\
+This background script is pretty lightweight, just around 5MB memory usage and consumes nearly 0% of your HorsePower!\
 So, it won't give serious impact on your performance.
+(Won't likely to have lag spikes while you're gaming)

 ## Important Notes
 SmoothScroll.exe needs to be running before launching the service.\